krzysztof-sikorski/quintolin/doc/mechanics/search.md

 | limited resources      | 10% < total_odds <= 20%              |
 | moderate resources     | 20% < total_odds <= 30%              |
 | abundant resources     | total_odds > 30%                     |

+*In Buttercup's fork* an additional adjective ("very abundant") was added for `total_odds > 40%`.
+The fork also added a second sentence describing how tile's HP compared to average/expected HP.